JanSevcikk/SSY-HX711_LWM/README.md

 On the sending part thing are a little bit more tricky.
 Firstly make you you connect HX711 like said in chapter 3 or make changes and adapt it in code.
 Also make sure to connect if you want use all functions the Xplained OLED expansion board [6].
 Then in code check config.h if it corresponds with chapter 1. use PuTTy or other software to read serial from ATMega.

+Button 0 which is directly on ATMega board makes reset all values of code, and reset the whole device to make new measurements.
+Button 1 placed on expansion board, throught interrupt, stops all measurements and promts user to put "reference" value 1kg on the weigting board.

+The reference value of 1 kg can of course be changed to another value at will, but the recalculation of the weight values ​​will change accordingly.

 # References:
 [1][Datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-8393-MCU_Wireless-ATmega256RFR2-ATmega128RFR2-ATmega64RFR2_Datasheet.pdf)